/

 It involves getting representative end users involved in the requirements definition process.

-While end-users will not build the end system as consumers design their apparel online, their input can be visible in the CRM system when rolled out.
+While end-users will not build the end system, as consumers design their apparel online, their input can be visible in the CRM system when it is rolled out.

 IKEA and CRM